ArjunG01/smart-bookmark-app/README.md

 ✔ Users only delete their own data
 ✔ Cross-user access impossible

-Security enforced at database level — not just frontend.
+Security is enforced at the database level.

 ---